-Are you still rocking your child to asleep?
-Does he wake up in the middle of the night?
+Are you still rocking your little one to sleep and waking up frequently?
 Here’s how to get your baby to sleep through the night.

-I had heard that, past the newborn stage, babies can start to sleep through the night—a solid 10-12 hours of sleep, straight.
+I had heard that, past the newborn stage, infants can start to sleep through the night—a solid 10-12 hours straight.
 They’d be able to take in their calories during the day rather than waking up multiple times to feed.
 And that eventually, they’d be capable of soothing themselves to sleep without relying on us to do so.

 As much as I had heard it happening, I didn’t believe it at first.
 How could my baby, the one who needed to be rocked and swaddled, put himself to sleep, and through the night too?